 - Our grant application processes are entirely online, from guidelines to the online grant interface where applicants submit their proposals.

-- Panels will now be conducted remotely through an online portal, rather than meeting in-person.
-All panelists will log in to an individual online account and make confidential ratings.
-They will also provide written comments on each criterion to provide feedback for applicants.
+- Panels are conducted remotely through an online portal, rather than meeting in-person.
+All panelists log in to an individual online account and make confidential ratings.
+They also provide written comments on each criterion to provide feedback for applicants.
 Because of varying levels of access to technology like stable wifi and a landline phone, we have decided that this process makes it possible for the widest breadth of individuals to participate remotely.

-- Scores will be compiled from the online portal for approval by the MRAC Board of Directors on timelines as originally planned.
+- Scores are compiled from the online portal for approval by the MRAC Board of Directors on timelines as originally planned.

-- Award notifications will be sent on the published notification dates listed on our website.
+- Award notifications are sent on the published notification dates listed on our website.
 At this time, notification dates remain unchanged.